A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 \subsubsection{3.3.1.3) ATTENTION-BASED FUSION}

-The fusion process mostly uses the attention mechanism like in K. Zhang et al. \cite{Zhang2020} work, which refers to the weighted sum of a collection of vectors with scalar weights dynamically created at each step by a small ‘attention’ model.
-Numerous glimpses (output heads) are often utilised to create numerous sets of dynamic weights for summing, which might retain additional information by combining the results from each glimpse.
+The fusion process mostly uses the attention mechanism like in Zhang et al. \cite{Zhang2020} work, which refers to the weighted sum of a collection of vectors with dynamically generated scalar weights at each step by a small ‘attention’ model.
+Numerous glimpses, sometimes known as output heads, are frequently utilised in order to generate several dynamic weight sets for summing, which could preserve extra details by combining the outcomes of each glimpse.

-When attention mechanisms are applied to an image similar to the work in K. Zhang et al. \cite{Zhang2021}, the feature vectors associated with distinct areas are weighted differently to create an attended image vector, which is used to correlate the emotional image regions with the corresponding text description.
+When attention mechanisms are performed on an image similar to the work of Zhang et al. \cite{Zhang2021}, the feature vectors that are related to distinct regions are given different weights to construct an attended image vector, which is then used to associate the emotional image components with their related text description.

-In contrast to image attention mechanisms, M. Cao et al. \cite{Cao2020} applied the co-attention mechanisms which utilise a symmetric attention framework to generate attended image and text feature vectors, whereas J. Xu et al. \cite{Xu2021} used the dual attention network (DAN) which is similar to the parallel co-attention in predicting the attention distribution for pictures and languages concurrently.
-Such attention models are based on the characteristics and memory vectors of modalities.
+In contrast to image attention mechanisms, Cao et al. \cite{Cao2020} applied the co-attention mechanisms, which utilise a symmetric attention framework to create attended text and image feature vectors, whereas Xu et al. \cite{Xu2021} used the dual attention network (DAN) which is identical to the parallel co-attention in predicting the attention distribution for pictures and languages concurrently.
+Such attention models work based on modalities' characteristics and memory vectors.
 Different from co-attention, memory vectors may be repeatedly modified at every reasoning level by utilizing repetitive DAN structures.

-Conversely, J. Xu, et al. \cite{Xu2019} presented an alternating co-attention mechanism that generates an attended image vector based on linguistic characteristics, followed by an attended language vector based on the attended image vector.
+Conversely, Xu et al. \cite{Xu2019} presented an alternating co-attention mechanism that first produces an attended image vector based on linguistic featuresand then produces an attended language vector based on the attended picture vector.